ericmuckley/fluid_channel_modeling/README.md

 # Fluid channel modeling

 This repository contains files for Python-based modeling of void fraction in microfluidic channels.
+Different methods are used:
+1. modeling all bubbles as spheres (**_channel_modeling_spheres.ipynb_**)
+2. modeling all bubbles as elongated ellipses by populating each cross-sectional slice of the image with ellipses (**_channel_modeling_cross_sections.ipynb_**)

 ## Workflow